kburchfiel/dash_school_dashboard/Program_Notes_v2.md

 Go ahead and click on the service URL (which will be different from the above URL in your case).
 You'll hopefully see a copy of the current version of your app.
 If you see a black page with a 'Service Unavailable' message, you'll likely need to modify your app's code or another file.

 When errors arose, I could debug them using my project's log at https://console.cloud.google.com/logs/ .
-Trying to run the app locally can also help, as an error that you encounter during local debugging can also be causing an error on the cloud-based version of the app.
+Sometimes, the most useful error messages were listed under the 'Default' severity category rather than the 'Error category,' so try looking at all messages instead of just those labeled 'error' when needed.
+Trying to run the app locally can also help, as an error that you encounter during local debugging can also be the explanation for an issue with the cloud-based version of the app.

+In order to limit the cost of your project, you may want to delete older versions of your app from Google's storage.
+You can do so by going to console.cloud.google.com, navigating to the Cloud Storage section, and deleting obsolete copies of your app.
+Similarly, you can go to https://console.cloud.google.com/artifacts/docker/ to delete obsolete Docker containers.
+(To identify any other services, such as Cloud Run, that are incurring charges, go to https://console.cloud.google.com/billing)

 6. Now that I had successfully deployed a sample Dash app to Cloud Run, I revised my app.py file to incorporate my school dashboard code.
 Although I could get this app to run locally by importing data from a .csv file, this approach wouldn't work online, since Cloud Run wouldn't be able to import it from my computer.